EGI-Federation/ansible-style-guide/docs/git.md

 It is assumed that the master branch will always converge and pass linting tests, even if it is not feature-complete.
 Releases should follow the semantic versioning style.
 This is required in order to ingest new releases into Zenodo for publication and assignment of DOIs.

+#### GitHub Style Considerations

+- The master branch should be protected

 ### Release policy and checklist

 #### When to create a release